wikimedia/design-codex/packages/codex-docs/component-demos/text-area/text-area.md

 ### Native validation

 The TextArea component exposes [native constraint validation](https://developer.mozilla.org/en-US/docs/Web/HTML/Constraint_validation) methods.
-Refer to the [methods](#methods) below to see all of the supported features.
+Refer to the [methods](#methods) below to review all of the supported features.

 This demo sets the `required` attribute on the textarea and validates it when the form is submitted.
 When the textarea is invalid, it sets the Field's status to "error" and passes the native validation